Niessy/simple-bitarray/README.md

 A very simple bitarray implementation, it uses Uint8Array under the hood, so at worst you'll have 7 extra bits.

+I don't know if Node 0.10.x has Uint8Array, if it does then it should work, but I haven't tested.

 ```
 $ npm install bitarray
 ```